Rocen/react-blog/README.md

-# vuepress-blog
+# react-blog
-This is a personal blog.
+This is blogging about react.